 We have a significant amount of indebtedness.
-As of March 30, 2019, our total borrowings under our Credit Facilities was \$873.2 million.
-Although we expect to use substantially all of the proceeds from this offering to repay indebtedness, we will continue to have a significant amount of indebtedness.
-See "Use of Proceeds."
-In addition, as of March 30, 2019, we had a \$100.0 million revolving credit facility under our First Lien Credit Agreement under which we had \$96.6 million of availability after giving effect to outstanding letters of credit.
+As of June 29, 2019, our total borrowings under our First Lien Credit Agreement was \$475.2 million.
+Although we used substantially all of the proceeds from our initial public offering to repay indebtedness, we continue to have a significant amount of indebtedness.
+In addition, as of June 29, 2019, we had a \$100.0 million revolving credit facility under our First Lien Credit Agreement under which we had \$96.4 million of availability after giving effect to outstanding letters of credit.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facilities."
-In addition, subject to restrictions in the agreements governing our Credit Facilities, we may incur additional debt.
+In addition, subject to restrictions in our First Lien Credit Agreement, we may incur additional debt.